The ABCs of Hardwood

 J is for Janka Hardness Scale

 Hardwood’s strength is measured using the Janka Hardness Scale.
 The higher a wood’s Janka rating, the tougher it is.
 For example, pine, a soft wood, has a Janka rating of 650, while hickory, a harder wood, has a Janka rating of 1820.
-This post from our Learning Center goes into more detail about exactly how the Janka scale works, but here's a quick diagram:
+This post on Choosing Hardwood for Your Specific Needs from our Expert Center goes into more detail about exactly how the Janka scale works, but here's a quick diagram:

 Fun Fact: The hardest wood in the world is the Australian Buloke, with a Janka rating of 5060.